One config block, eleven tools

-The same toolkit Alan uses inside TuringDock is exposed via the Model Context Protocol.
-Connect Cursor, Claude Desktop, your in-house assistant, or anything that speaks MCP, and your AI queries live inventory, BOMs, supplier status, customer orders, the schedule, and the books.
+Connect Cursor, Claude Desktop, or anything that speaks MCP, and your AI queries your live inventory, BOMs, orders, and schedule.

 Cursor config · settings.json